fredericorecsky/fredericorecsky.github.io/Python/Learning_python_as_old_developer.md

 # Old dogs can learn new tricks

-Learning python from a old Perl and C developer.
+Learning python experience from a old Perl and C developer.

 ## The first wall